elimbaum/elimbaum.github.io/about.md

 I am an aspiring mad scientist who likes building things and solving puzzles.

 ## work
-I am an electrical engineer with MITRE's [National Security Accelerator Program](https://sites.mitre.org/national-security-accelerator-program/); professionally, I am interested in cryptography and privacy, embedded systems, and communications networks.
+I am an electrical engineer in the Naval Division at [MITRE](https://mitre.org).
+Professionally, I am interested in cryptography and privacy, embedded systems, and wireless communications, with a particular focus on cellular networks.

 ### previously